MUSC Bulletin | College of Nursing

 7 s.h.
 (0,1,6)

 NRDNP-850.
 Organizational Theory & Health Care Management.
-In this course, students will study of organizational and management theories and evidence based research that guide effective organizational and policy development, as well as advanced practice.
+In this course, students will study of organizational and management theories and evidence based research that guide effective organizational and policy development, as well as and advanced practice.
 Emphasis is placed on the study of organization structures and processes in delivery of health care and related health programs.
 Major functions of management (planning, organizing, directing and controlling, root cause analysis) are examined, including the principles and processes of risk management and continuous quality and patient safety improvement, impact of health disparities and diversity, measurement and management of organizational effectiveness and effects of organization development on costs and patient outcomes.
 As an organization is a microcosm where many different social and cultural factors intersect, it is imperative to be proficient in recognizing and functioning effectively as an advanced practice nurse within the organization’s cultural beliefs, practices, resources and needs represented while attending to and advocating for its consumers and the community.
 Prerequisite: Graduate standing.
 3 s.h.
 (3,0,0)

 NRDNP-854.
 Scientific Underpinnings.
 This course addresses the scientific underpinnings that provide a framework for advanced nursing practice including theories from nursing and the behavioral and social sciences, quality improvement models, and evidence-based practice as they affect the quality and safety of health care and health disparities.
 Change is a predominant theme in this course at both the individual level in terms of improving patient outcomes and at the system level focused on improving healthcare outcomes.
 Skills to facilitate change and align stakeholders will be examined from a variety of viewpoints.
 3 s.h.
 (3,0,0)